willthames/devops-bris-ignite/slides.md

 * standards are testable, best practices are guidance
 * review process for new standards
-* standards are versioned (best practices are not)
+* changes to standards cause version to be incremented

 # Main rule of code reviews